 While the Cardio Fitness Score will certainly help some folks make improvements to their workouts in the long run, the feature is kind of tucked away in the heart rate portion of the Fitbit app.
 You won’t find it on the home screen of the Fitbit app (aka Dashboard), and unless you were really exploring around the app you probably wouldn’t come across it.
 It’s just an odd place to put a big new feature, we suppose.

 One other new feature present on the Charge 2 is on-device guided breathing.
 Fitbit calls this Relax.
-Once you navigate to Relax on your Charge 2, your device will begin walking you through 2- to 5-minute breathing exercises that should help you reduce stress, lessen anxiety and lower blood pressure.
+Once you navigate to Relax on your Charge 2, your device will begin walking you through two- to five-minute breathing exercises that should help you reduce stress, lessen anxiety, and lower blood pressure.
 Each breathing session is powered by Fitbit’s PurePulse heart rate monitor, of course.
 It uses your real-time heart rate stats to measure your heart rate variability and determine the best breathing rate to suit your needs.
 Do we think this is a game-changing new feature?
 Not really, but the option is there if you need help calming down from time to time.

-Fitbit claims the Charge 2 can last up to five days on a single change, and we’ve found that to be somewhat true.
-With moderate usage and the heart rate monitor set to automatic, we were only able to achieve a little over 4 days of battery life.
+Fitbit claims the Charge 2 can last up to five days on a single charge, and we’ve found that to be somewhat true.
+With moderate usage and the heart rate monitor set to automatic, we were only able to achieve a little over four days of battery life.
 It’s entirely possible to make it last an extra day with the heart rate monitor turned off, but you should expect less than that if you’re wanting to record your heart rate.